 So let’s talk about what you should be eating after a LONG run and when you should eat it!

-The first goal, as far as nutrition for runners goes, after a long run is to refuel and replenish any depleted glycogen stores so that you are able to perform on your next training run whether a short or long run.
+As far as nutrition for runners goes, your first goal after a long run is to refuel and replenish any depleted glycogen stores so that you are able to perform on your next training run whether a short or long run.

 The foods that will most rapidly restore your glycogen (or stored carbohydrate) reserves are those that are higher on the glycemic index and these are what you will want to focus on after a long run.

 Studies have shown that the effects of spreading your carbohydrate consumption out or consuming it all at once makes no difference in glycogen storage re-synthesis as long as you are taking in all of the carbohydrates that you need and you are eating almost immediately (within 15 minutes) upon finishing your long run.